-- If the kittens are dirty, meowing or appear sick, underweight or dehydrated, contact a local rescue organization or a trap-neuter-vaccinate-return (TNVR) or community cat program.
-They can help you determine if the kittens are at risk and if you should intervene.
+- If the kittens are dirty or meowing — or if you think they might be underweight, dehydrated, or otherwise unwell — contact a vet or an animal welfare organization (such as a shelter, trap-neuter-vaccinate-return (TNVR) group, or community cat program).
+They can help you determine whether the kittens are at risk and you should intervene.

 - If you spot the mom, leave the kittens alone.
-When the kittens have been eating on their own for about four weeks or are big enough for surgery (typically when they’re between two and three months old), humanely trap the whole family and have them spayed or neutered.
-A local TNVR program may be able to help you with the trapping process.
+When the kittens have been eating on their own for about four weeks or are big enough for surgery (typically when they’re between 2 and 3 months old), humanely trap the whole family and have them spayed or neutered.
+A local TNVR group might be able to help you with the trapping process.
 After the cats are fixed, release them at the location where you found them.
 TNVR is the most humane method of preventing cats and kittens from entering the shelter system.